maho3/ltu-cmass/INSTALL.md

 ```

 ### Installing nbodykit
 Installing nbodykit is quite tricky.
 First, it requires that you have a working MPI compiler and a C compiler installed which are compatible with cython and mpi4py.
 This is usually not so simple on a Mac machine.
+If you are working on Flatiron/Rusty, see instrcutions below...
 On the Linux cluster at Infinity@IAP, for example, you load these with:
 ```bash
 module load gcc/13.2.0 openmpi/4.1.2-intel
 ```